dagorret/netevolution/README.md

 - synchronizes message headers from IMAP into SQLite
 - persists accounts and the active account locally
+- stores account passwords in the OS secure store instead of SQLite
 - downloads message bodies on demand and in the background
 - supports real IMAP folders (`INBOX`, `Sent`, `Drafts`, `Trash`, `Archive`)
 - exposes the same data source to both CLI and Desktop
+- lets users add accounts directly from the Desktop UI

 The current focus is reading experience, incremental sync, and UI consistency when the user switches accounts, folders, or emails quickly.